 Your land is important, and what you choose to do with it is a big decision.
 Each of our conservation projects is different, including mitigation banks.
-As of December 2020, Freshwater Land Trust holds conservation easements on ten mitigation banks in Alabama, protecting and enhancing over 2,500 acres of land utilizing this method of protection.
+As of December 2021, Freshwater Land Trust holds conservation easements on eleven mitigation banks in Alabama, protecting and enhancing over 3,800 acres of land utilizing this method of protection.

 What is a mitigation bank?